Last updated on February 28th, 2023

 Aside from that, you should;

-• Avoid damages by avoiding chewing or biting hard items, and consuming tooth-staining foods and drinks.
+- Avoid chewing or biting hard items, and consuming tooth-staining foods and drinks.

-Here are a few frequently asked questions about dental implant procedure.
+Here are a few frequently asked questions about dental implant procedures.

 Is A Tooth Implant A Painful Procedure?